debbuild/debbuild/README.md

 * extracting specfiles from such tarballs
 * improved handling of the `%setup` and `%patch` macros
 * configuration and invocation of debbuild
-* many more nuts and bolts under the hood
+* some nuts and bolts under the hood

 some – but unfortunately not all – of these improvements have made it back into [the original source